What is the academic role of the parent at Sterling?

 Do students wear uniforms?

 Yes, students wear uniforms purchased through Lands' End.
-You can find our preferred school number on our website under parent links.
+You can find our preferred school number on our website under Quick Links-Uniform Policy.

 Where can I get a school t-shirt and can my child wear it to school?